rohitshakya/Web-Projects/Project Php/v1.1 how to get values and made connection using php and html/readme.md

 * Learn Sql queries for database manipulations
 ## Every file will be put into htdocs folder ie.( C:\xampp\htdocs )
 ### Default settings will be
+* Turn on apache and mysql from xammp control panel
 `<?php`
 `$servername = "localhost";`
 `$dbusername = "root";`